Principal Investigator

 Eleftheria graduated from Mount Holyoke College in 2023 with a major in Neuroscience and Behavior and a minor in Psychology, and she joined the Streng Lab in March 2024.
 Eleftheria is very excited to participate in in-vivo imaging experiments because these are techniques she hasn't worked on before.
 Outside of the lab Eleftheria enjoys cooking (mostly greek food), hanging out with friends and taking walks.

 Alyssa graduated from Truman State University in 2020 with a B.S. in Biology.
 She Earned her Ph.D. in Neuroscience in 2024 from the University of Minnesota, where she studied respiratory dysfunction in mouse models of Spinocerebellar ataxia type 1 (SCA1) in the laboratories of Drs.
 Marija Cvetanovic and Harry Orr.
-Her thesis research was once described as "amazing" by Bill Nye the Science Guy.
-Alyssa joined the Streng Lab in September of 2024 as a postdoctoral scientist and her research focuses on using optical techniques to characterize mechanisms of cerebellar dysfunction in mouse models of SCA1.
+Her thesis research has been described as "amazing" by Bill Nye the Science Guy.
+Alyssa joined the Streng Lab in September of 2024 as a NIH T32 postdoctoral fellow and her research focuses on using optical techniques to characterize mechanisms of cerebellar dysfunction in mouse models of SCA1.
 In her free time Alyssa enjoys reading, hiking, and spending time with friends and family.

-Ben Kottke graduated from Luther College in 2020 with a BA in Biology and Spanish.
+Ben Kottke is a first year student in the Graduate Program in Neuroscience.
+Ben graduated from Luther College in 2020 with a BA in Biology and Spanish.
 Ben joined the Streng lab at its creation in November of 2023 and worked as a technician until joining the Graduate Program in Neuroscience in Fall 2024.
+He returned to the Streng lab for his PhD research in May 2025.
 As a technician, along with helping to manage the lab, Ben ran immunohistochemistry projects, developed DeepLab Cut trainers for behavioral assays, and performed in vivo calcium imaging in mouse models of Temporal Lobe Epilepsy.
 Previous to the Streng lab, Ben worked in the labs of Dr. Krook-Magnuson and Dr. Ebner learning various techniques to analyze behavior and neural circuitry in mouse models of Essential Tremor, Epilepsy and Traumatic Brain Injury.
-He returned to the lab in March 2025 to complete his third rotation.

 Lucas Zecker is a research technician in the Ebner lab, but can be found around our lab from time to time, usually making lists of computer parts and putting said computers together because he finds it quote, "fun."